#GlobalLogisticsAdvice

 Another way some shippers try to cut their Duties and Taxes costs is by undervaluing their shipment.
 We strongly advise against this!

 It’s essential that you declare on the Commercial Invoice the true value of the goods sold, with 100% transparency.
-Depending on the Incoterm used, Freight Charges and Insurance must be indicated too.
+Depending on the Incoterm you use, you also need to include freight charges and insurance.

-If undervaluation is confirmed, Customs authorities will not only charge you the correct amount of Import Customs Duties and Taxes (based on the true value of goods), but may also fine you and demand to audit your previous shipments.
+If undervaluation is confirmed, customs authorities will charge you the correct amount of import duties and taxes based on the real value of the goods, and they may also fine you or even request to audit your previous shipments.

 Be ready to prove your identity

-As well as contact details, Customs authorities are increasingly asking for various methods of identification from either the shipper or receiver, or both.
-For example, they could ask for a receiver’s driver’s licence number, passport number, or a copy of their identity card.
-Some authorities even require the receiver to install an application on their smartphones in order to verify their identity.
+Customs authorities now often require multiple forms of identification from either the shipper, the receiver, or both.
+For example, they might request a receiver’s driver’s license, passport number, or a copy of their ID.
+Some countries even ask receivers to use an app on their smartphone to verify their identity.

 You may be asked to register and collect VAT

-When selling online to the European Union (EU), for example, you can either opt to use DHL’s Duty Tax Paid (DTP) Billing Service, where DHL pays Import Customs VAT to authorities upon import and then charges back to you, or you can register with the European Union’s Import One Stop Shop (IOSS) system, where VAT is collected by the online seller at the moment of purchase (and the online seller then pays the Tax Authority in the EU via monthly VAT return centrally).
+For example, when selling online to customers in the EU, you can either use DHL’s Duty Tax Paid (DTP) Billing Service, where DHL pays import VAT and charges it back to you, or register with the Import One Stop Shop (IOSS) system, which lets online sellers collect and report VAT at the time of purchase.

 Sounds complicated?
 MyGTS makes it simpler

-Shipping cross-border can seem complex, with all the customs paperwork and regulations to navigate.
-But DHL Express’ MyGTS (My Global Trade Services) is a free, user-friendly platform that will help you plan for and manage all aspects of international shipping.
+International shipping can seem overwhelming with all the customs paperwork and regulations involved.
+DHL Express’ MyGTS (My Global Trade Services) is a free, user-friendly platform to help you manage every aspect of cross-border shipping.

 Our top tips for first-time cross-border shippers